-You have to do them anyway to have a successful season, right?!
+You have to do all the promotional activity to have a successful season anyway.
 So you might as well set aside time now to do them well + in advance.
 I promise it’ll make a difference.

 If you’re really feeling like you don’t have the time to figure it all – I get it + I got you.

-You’ll get my exact plans for how to promote a new collection / launch, quick promos, 2 day sales, etc. the marketing plug + plays inside Plan.Create.Celebrate! lay it allll out there:
+You’ll get my exact plans for how to promote a new collection or launch, what you need to implement.
+The content calendars + timeline lay it allll out there:

 - When to post